maierbn/opendihu/examples/electrophysiology/neuromuscular/surface_coupling/surface_coupling.md

 > The overall timestep of the strang splitting is `dt_splitting_0D1D`
 > The optimal choice of timesteps for the strang splitting is `dt_1D = 2*dt_1D`

-> **Note**
-> **Connected slots between reaction term and diffusion term**
+TODO: **Connected slots between reaction term and diffusion term**
-> to-do

 **Meshes and spatial discretization**

-The implementation of the muscle participant in this folder requires of several meshes.

 On the one hand we have a 1D mesh for each fiber.
 On the other hand we have a 3D mesh for the solid mechanics problem.
+The dimensions and numer of elements are defined by `muscle1_extent` ([cm]) and `n_elements_muscle1`.

 The spatial discretization for the solid mechanics is done via FEM.
 In OpenDiHu we can choose between using linear or quadratic ansatz functions.
 Quadratic ansatz functions are used for the muscle participant.
 This is implemented by choosing `"meshName": "muscle1Mesh_quadratic"` in the muscle settings file.

+> **Note**
+> Quadratic elements are created by taking 2x2x2 linear elements.
+Thus `n_elements_muscle1` must contain even numbers.

 TODO: check that defining `"muscle1Mesh"` is actually necessary.